IsmailAbousalem/IsmailAbousalem/README.md

 - I am an INIT Build team member @FIU working on our Web Development projec; an online collaboration platform for computer science students where they create teams based on the skills that they need to build projects that will change their future!

-- In my "Projects" repository you can view my project "Connect!", a social media application
+- In my "Projects" repository you can view my project "Connect!".
+Connect is a platform to post your thoughts, discuss your feelings, and Connect with others.
+Feel free to register an account and let your thoughts be known!

 | Programming Languanges